SGNA Scholarships & Awards

 SGNA Reprocessing Training Scholarship

-Applications now closed.
+Applications are closed.

-We’re excited to announce a new scholarship opportunity for the SGNA endoscope reprocessing training course, providing financial support to help cover course registration and materials for selected qualified applicants.
-This is a one-time, non-renewable scholarship.
+We’re excited to offer a scholarship opportunity for the SGNA Endoscope Reprocessing Training Course, providing financial support to help cover course registration and materials for selected qualified applicants.

 The SGNA Endoscope Reprocessing Training Scholarship is supported by: Wassenburg Medical